 - Things to see at the Catacombs

 History of the Rome Catacombs

-Some say the Catacombs were located underground because the Christians had to hide the bodies from the Romans due to religious persecution.
-Nothing could be further from the case.
+Some say the Catacombs came to be underground because of religious persecution, forcing Christians to hide the bodies of their dead from the Romans.
+Nothing could be further from reality.

-Many of Rome’s catacombs were built on or around the Appia Antica, which was Rome’s principal road in and out of the city.
-If Christians were attempting to hide there, it was a poor choice in location as it would have been like building their catacombs on the equivalent of 5th avenue in NYC today.
+Many of Rome’s Catacombs were actually built on or around the Appia Antica.
+This was Rome’s principal road in and out of the city.
+So, if Christians were trying to hide there, it wasn’t a very good choice in location.
+Building their catacombs there would have been the equivalent of trying to hide a building on 5th Avenue in NYC today.

-Christians were definitely martyred by Romans, but it was less frequent than you’d think and mostly took place in the 3rd century.
-Rome was a liberal place with religious freedom, as long as you pledged allegiance to the Roman state anyway.
-This pledge often had to be made in the form of sacrifices to the Roman Gods—something Christians couldn’t do.
+Romans definitely martyred Christians.
+However, it was less frequent than you’d think and mostly took place in the 3rd century.
+Rome was a liberal place where people enjoyed religious freedom—as long as they pledged allegiance to the Roman state anyway.
+People often had to make this pledge in the form of sacrifices to the Roman Gods—something Christians couldn’t do.

-Most martyrs, like Saint Sebastian, were victims of circumstance or sporadic bouts of religious persecution.
-Diocletian was an emperor at the height of Christian popularity when the “cult” was considered to be a serious threat to the Roman way of life.
-Saint Sebastian rose fast in the military and was promoted to the Praetorian Guard, which directly protected the emperor.
+Most martyrs were victims of circumstance or sporadic bouts of religious persecution.
+For example, Saint Sebastian rose fast in the military and was promoted to the Praetorian Guard, which directly protected the emperor.
+Diocletian was emperor at the height of Christian popularity when the “cult” was considered to be a serious threat to the Roman way of life.

 The Catacombs of Domitilla

 The Domitilla Catacombs are one of Rome’s oldest and largest catacombs, holding over 150,000 people and stretching 10.5 miles (17km).
 It is the only Catacomb with an underground basilica—a massive structure used for worship.
 The basilica makes a big impression on visitors when they first walk in, which is why it’s our preferred catacomb for guided tours and the one we most recommend to travelers.